What is WebSocket?

 </script>

-An attacker can observe exfiltrated data in the HTTP interactions request body.
+An attacker can observe exfiltrated data in the HTTP interaction request body.

 Unencrypted Communications: